um-acs/acs_docs/docs/pegasus/jobs/1-lsf.rst

 organize work more efficiently.
 LSF distributes jobs submitted by users to our over 340 compute nodes according to queue, user priority, and available resources.
-You can monitor your job status, queue position, and progress using :ref:`LSF commands <lsf-commands>`.
+You can monitor your job status, queue position, and progress using `LSF Commands <https://acs-docs.readthedocs.io/pegasus/jobs/3-commands.html#lsf-commands>`__.

 .. tip:: **Reserve an appropriate amount of resources through LSF for your jobs.**

 If you do not know the resources your jobs need, use the **debug** queue to benchmark your jobs.
-More on :ref:`Pegasus Queues <p-queues>` and :ref:`LSF Job Scripts <lsf-scripts>`
+More on `Pegasus Queues <https://acs-docs.readthedocs.io/pegasus/jobs/2-queues.html#p-queues>`__ and `LSF Job Scripts <https://acs-docs.readthedocs.io/pegasus/jobs/4-scripts.html#lsf-scripts>`__

-.. warning:: Jobs with insufficient resource allocations interfere with cluster performance and the IDSC account responsible for those jobs may be suspended (:ref:`Policies <policies>`).
+.. warning:: Jobs with insufficient resource allocations interfere with cluster performance and the IDSC account responsible for those jobs may be suspended (`Policies <https://acs-docs.readthedocs.io/policies/policies.html#policies>`__).

 .. tip:: **Stage data for running jobs exclusively in the** ``/scratch`` **file system,** which is optimized for fast data access.

 Any files used as input for your jobs must first be transferred to /scratch.
-See :ref:`Pegasus Resource Allocations <projects>` for more information.
-The /nethome file system is optimized for mass data storage and is therefore slower-access.
+See `Pegasus Resource Allocations <https://acs-docs.readthedocs.io/policies/policies.html#policies>`__ for more information.
+The
+/nethome file system is optimized for mass data storage and is therefore slower-access.

-.. warning:: Using /nethome while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended*** (:ref:`Policies <policies>`).
+.. warning:: Using /nethome while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended*** (`Policies <https://acs-docs.readthedocs.io/policies/policies.html#policies>`__).

 .. tip:: **Do not background processes with the** ``&`` **operator in LSF.**

 These spawned processes cannot be killed with **bkill** after the parent is gone.

-.. warning:: Using the & operator while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended (:ref:`Policies <policies>`).
+.. warning:: Using the & operator while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended (`Policies <https://acs-docs.readthedocs.io/policies/policies.html#policies>`__).

 LSF Batch Jobs
 --------------